shinyford/nowplaying/README.md

 ### Accessing current now-playing metadata

-Now-playing metadata is exposed via a `stream` of `NowPlayingTrack` objects, exposed as `NowPlaying.instance.stream`.
+Now-playing metadata is deliverd into the parent app via a `stream` of `NowPlayingTrack` objects, exposed as `NowPlaying.instance.stream`.
 This can be consumed however you'd usually consume a stream, e.g.:

 ```dart
 StreamProvider.value(